DmxLarchey/Introduction-to-Coq/BOWLING.md

 * on a strike, the pins down on the two following rolls are counted as extra on the strike.
 For example, a strike followed by a strike and a open frame 3+6 counts as 10+10+3.
-* the reason for the extra frame is to complete the score of the last (or two last) initial frames, if they are spares or strikes.
+* the reason for the existence of the extra frame is to complete the score of the last (or two last) initial frames, if they are spares or strikes.